yiannosv/Jitter/README.md

+# Jitter

+For fun and exploration

-# Demoapp - Replit customized
+## A Replit customized Rails vanilla app

 This is a Rails Demo app made for testing and exhibition.
 Forked from a Replit rails template.